anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 1. HTTP Headers - Some extensions may use HTTP headers not explicitly enumerated by [@!RFC7480].
 1. Object Classes - Extensions may define new types of objects to be queried.
 This document clarifies this method as described in [@!RFC9082] and [@!RFC9083].

-A> issue #62

-This document does not describe the usage of URL matrix parameters as they are NOT RECOMMENDED for use with RDAP because they are not widely implemented in broader web architecture and have the potential to interfere with query parameters and query paths.
+This document does not describe the usage of URL matrix parameters.
+There are no known RDAP extensions that use matrix parameters, and matrix parameters MUST NOT be used in RDAP extensions because they are not widely implemented in the broader web architecture and have the potential to interfere with query parameters and query paths.

-A> issue #60

 Additionally, this document updates the IANA registry practices for RDAP.
 See (#iana_considerations).

-A> issue #62

 ## Document Terms